mosaicmap/zxs_data2tap/README.md

 6. wait until *maven* download all dependencies and plugins.
 Then *maven* will create build.
 7. result should be in directory: *target/dist-package*

-- Note: Or instead of steps 2 - 5 you can simply run this command:  `mvn package`
+- Note: instead of steps 2, 3, 5 you can simply run this command:  `mvn package`

 ### Run